anishsheikh/rocm-gfx1100/README.md

 Drivers for cards should be properly installed.

 The wheels are in release section.
-Wheels are Distributed through complete open source license that Google and AMD follows and includes all the other Propreitary and non proprietary licenses aligned to these tools used.
+Wheels are Distributed through complete open source license that Google, AMD  and Meta follows and includes all the other Propreitary and non proprietary licenses aligned to these tools used.

 ```code